 To improve the crawl of search engine robots, your site should not contain 404 errors.

-404 errors are problematic because they are pages that no longer exist (and therefore return the error code), but are still still indexed by search engines.
+404 errors are a problem because they are pages that no longer exist (and therefore return the error code), but can still be still indexed by search engines and/or whose link still exists on other websites.

 Like finding your mistakes 404?
 By making a crawl of your site (with Screaming Frog for example).